mauzey1/DRCDP/README.md

 Decision Relevant Climate Data Products serving a broad and growing climate impacts and mitigation community.

 ### THIS REPOSITORY IS CURRENTLY UNDER ACTIVE DEVELOPMENT
+It will be used to document the status of the project, include guidance for dataset contributors, and manage critical metadata used to describe and deliver DRCDP datasets.

 ## Contributors